rnowley/SonicScrewDriver/README.md

 * Kotlin
 * C#

-Currently this tool has been written to run on linux.
+Other languages will be added depending on demand Currently this tool has been written to run on linux.
 Support for other operating systems will depend on demand.

 ## Install